ink

 Ink uses Auth0 Universal Login for account registration and authentication.
 Auth0 handles passwords, passkeys, one-time codes, multifactor authentication, account recovery, and authentication cookies.
 Ink receives limited identity claims needed to show and separate the account locally, such as an account identifier, display name, and email or username.
 Ink does not receive your password.

-The Auth0 browser SDK keeps authentication tokens in memory while the page is open.
+The Auth0 browser SDK keeps authentication session data in first-party browser storage so signed-in mobile browsers can recover after a tab reload.
 Auth0 may use its own cookies and retain identity and sign-in records under its own terms and privacy policy.

 4. Technical data